nick-lehmann/SnakeCharmerGuide/games/README.md

 BONUS:
 - Let the user choose the range of numbers the secret number can be chosen from.
 - Print the total time of the game.
 Look for a fitting module in the [standard library](https://docs.python.org/3/library/).
+- Validate that the user has not entered a number twice.

 Hint regarding the standard library:
 - Use the [random](https://docs.python.org/3/library/random.html) package from the standard library.